benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 - Full-access to the server
 - 1-click free SSL certificate
 - Multiple providers such as AWS, DigitalOcean, GCP, Linode, Vultr and more.
-- 60+ global locations (Cloudways cumulates from all their hosting providers)
+- 60+ global server locations (Cloudways cumulates from all their hosting providers)

 [**Get started with a 3-day free trial**](https://benjamincrozat.com/recommends/cloudways)